ZhiyuanYaoJ/zhiyuanyaoj.github.io/_posts/2018-03-26-linux-config.md

 ## VPP

-Since I need to have fun with VPP, I just put the instructions to install VPP here.
+Since I need to have fun with VPP, I just put the simplified instructions to install VPP here.

 ```bash
 $ cd $PATH_YOU_WANT_TO_HAVE_VPP